apasto/PaBr19Accompanying/README.md

 # PaBr19Accompanying
-Accompanying data to "A geothermal application for GOCE satellite gravity data: modelling the crustal heat production and lithospheric temperature field in Central Europe"
+Accompanying data to the submitted manuscipt "A geothermal application for GOCE satellite gravity data: modelling the crustal heat production and lithospheric temperature field in Central Europe".

+Alberto Pastorutti and Carla Braitenberg, 2019.